A Comprehensive Plan for Norridge

 Building upon the previous efforts to plan for the Village's future, CMAP's Local Technical Assistance (LTA) program is helping Norridge create a comprehensive plan that will guide future growth and focus on implementation.
 This planning process has explored topics such as: future land use; transportation and infrastructure improvements; parks; community facilities; support and design guidelines for key commercial developments; and community identity.
 Tying the Village's plan to priorities established in the GO TO 2040 comprehensive regional plan, the new plan for Norridge will guide its future growth and drive economic prosperity for years to come.

 The public has had multiple opportunities to participate in this planning process thus far.
-In June, 2011, the public contributed during the first phase of the comprehensive plan by attending a kick-off meeting to discuss issues that the plan should address.
-In October, 2011, residents and stakeholders attended a visioning workshop at the Estelle Sieb Community Center to share their ideas about how the Village should look in the future.
-Later in May 2012, the public had the chance to review the main recommendations of the draft comprehensive plan and provide feedback to staff at a Public Open House.
+In June 2011, the public contributed during the first phase of the comprehensive plan by attending a kick-off meeting to discuss issues that the plan should address.
+In October 2011, residents and stakeholders attended a visioning workshop at the Estelle Sieb Community Center to share their ideas about how the Village should look in the future.
+Finally, in May 2012, the public had the chance to review the main recommendations of the draft comprehensive plan and provide feedback to staff at a Public Open House.

 The Community Outreach Appendix to the Comprehensive Plan is available for review here.
 This document outlines the strategy for and implementation of engaging the public and community stakeholders to gain their input throughout the comprehensive planning process.

 Brian Gaseor, Village Engineer and Building Commission, (firstname.lastname@example.org or 708-453-0800)